 Web-based VMS applications let you access your external labor information anywhere.
 Need to finish up applicant approval when out of the office?
 No worries!
 Streamline your business processes by using mobile applications to check applications and provide approval remotely.

 The more external employees you have, the more hoops you have to jump through with contracts, scheduling, and payroll.
 By using a VMS to manage your contingent labor, you can keep payroll costs down.
-Your HR department can stay focused on your internal employees while the VMS handles your contingent talent.
+Your HR department can stay focused on your internal employees while the VMS handles the needs of your contingent talent.

 There are many different types of contingent workers your business may work with.
 VMS solutions help your business to manage contingent workers including: